gemi254/ConfigAssist-ESP32-ESP8266/README.md

   // Setup led on empty string
   if(conf["led_buildin"]=="") conf.put("led_buildin", LED_BUILTIN);

-  // Connect to any available network
-  bool bConn = confHelper.connectToNetwork(15000, "led_buildin");
+  // Connect to any available network with timeout 1500 and led pin on led_buildin variable bool bConn = confHelper.connectToNetwork(15000, "led_buildin");

   // Check connection and start ap on failure